5 5/8 As A Decimal

 Converting fractions to decimals is essential in many real-world situations:

 • Financial Calculations: Dealing with money often involves decimal values.
-For example, calculating interest rates or splitting bills.
+Here's one way to look at it: calculating interest rates or splitting bills.

 • Measurements: Many measurements, such as lengths, weights, and volumes, use decimal units (e.g., centimeters, kilograms, liters).
 Converting fractions to decimals ensures consistency in calculations.